 You Might Also LOVE: New Year’s Eve Suncatcher Craft for Toddlers

-(Free printable for all years below!)
+(Free printable for all years in post!)

 String Ornaments into a Christmas Banner